awkwardmonkey/MEMECITI-interface/README.md

-# MEMECITI: Coming Soon to the MEMEverse!
+# MEMECITI: Coming Soon to the Memeverse!

-MEMECITI is an upcoming sensation in the MEMEverse!
-The development is being carried out using a robust and powerful tech stack to ensure you have an unprecedented experience in the MEMEverse.
+MEMECITI is an upcoming sensation in the Memeverse!
+The development is being carried out using a robust and powerful tech stack to ensure you have an unprecedented experience in the Memeverse.

 ## Tech Stack Overview: